Bartmr/public-archive/academia-de-codigo_github_2023-05-03/presentation/Presentation.md

 ---

-By writing a CV in markdown, you can write all about youand customize the looks of it or pick any medium to share it (like a website)
+By writing a CV in markdown, you can write all about you and customize the looks of it or pick any medium to share it (like a website)

 ---